-Vice President & Manager of Operations
+Vice President / Operations

-Secretary and Compliance Manager
+Secretary / Compliance Manager

 Rafaela is an animal advocate who started getting actively involved in animal rescues in her early 20’s.
 She started studying Veterinary Medicine in Rio, Brazil, although moving to the U.S. changed her plans.
-She graduated in Psychology at Harvard University.
+She graduated with a degree in Psychology at Harvard University.

 Rafaela and her husband, Alex, operate financial and statistical consulting services to Fortune 100 companies.
 We’re so blessed to have their experience and devotion to our organization.

-Social Media and Outreach Coordinator
+Social Media / Outreach Coordinator